eduardofarina/mediprompt/README.md

 ## Example Queries

 - **Clinical Case Analysis**: "A 67-year-old male with hypertension presents with sudden onset of crushing chest pain radiating to the left arm, diaphoresis, and shortness of breath.
 Vital signs show BP 160/95, HR 110, RR 22, O2 sat 94% on room air.
 ECG shows ST elevation in leads V2-V5."

+- **Management/Treatment Advice**: "How should you manage a patient with confirmed influenza during an epidemic when no rapid tests are available?"

 - **Literature Search**: "What is the current evidence for SGLT2 inhibitors in heart failure with preserved ejection fraction?"